irungentoo/toxcore/docs/Avatars.md

 In the previous examples, implementation of the functions to check, store and retrieve data from the cache were omitted for brevity.
-These functions will also need to get the friend client ID (public key) from they friend number and, usually, convert it from a byte string to a hexadecimal string.
+These functions will also need to get the friend public key (client id) from they friend number and, usually, convert it from a byte string to a hexadecimal string.
 A complete, yet more complex, example is available in the file `testing/test_avatars.c`.